misterlister/snake/README.md

   - py -m pip install -r requirements.txt
 - Once you are done, you can leave the virtual environment by the command:
   - deactivate

+## Contributing

+Any interest in adding or improving features of the game are welcome!

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.